ray-project/ray/doc/source/serve/deployment-graph.md

 ### Step 5: Test the full DAG in both python and http

-We can then try to deploy and run the steps we had above on a simple function DAG, using our new API `serve.run()`.
+We can now test and deploy the graph using `serve.run`:

 +++

 ### **```serve.run()```** : running the deployment graph

 The deployment graph can be deployed with ```serve.run()```.
-It takes in a target DeploymentNode, and it deploys the node's deployments, as well as all its child nodes' deployments.
+It takes in a target `DeploymentNode`, and it deploys the node's deployments, as well as all its child nodes' deployments.
 To deploy your graph, pass in the root DeploymentNode into ```serve.run()```: